Vittor-Javidan/EarthLog/docs/backlog.md

 - Regex validation on Text Input (to simplify server business logic on serverside).
 (If required is setted true, and exists a regex, the project will not allowed to be uploaded until the regex validate the data)

+- Add a rule to on GPSInput to chose between: 'altitude only', 'coordinate onyly', 'coordinate and altitude', where the user cannot change this.

 - Phone Input